SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: runs the given query at the cursor, not updating the state.
 - Arguments (in order, or named):
   - text: text of the query (as a string).
-  - indices: feedback index indices to collect (as either `null` or a list where each element is an integer).
+  - indices: feedback indices to collect (as either `null` or a list where each element is an integer).
 - Response payload: a list where each element is a string.
 - Error payload: a `null` value.
 - Failure mode: recoverable failure.